Jeffrey-Sarnoff/IFastSum/README.md

 where b=[BigFloat(x) for x in v] using setprecision(120 or 256)

 ### Note
-In the event of overflow, you can try iFastSumSorted(v) which is at least faithfully rounded.
+In the event of overflow, you can try iFastSumSorted(v) which is at least faithfully rounded (with no overflow).